deel-ai/LARD/README.md

   - (GES) infos succintes sur les parametres de generation.
   - Export the output of one or multiple Earth studio generation as a single dataset :
     - As with the previous steps, you can find a comprehensive example in the dedicated notebook : labeling.ipynb
-    - Alternatively, you can generate news scenarii in command line :
+    - Alternatively, you can generate news scenarios in command line :
       - Configure your scenario as a yml file.
 An example is provided here : _params/export_train_dataset.yml_
       - Run the script with your yml as an input :